 Police Communications Center

 The Moberly Police Department Communications Center is located inside the Police Department.
-The Communications Center is staffed 24-hours a day, every day.
+The Communications Center is staffed 24-hours a day, 7 days a week.

 The Communications Center is responsible for a variety of emergency and non-emergency call taking to dispatching police officers to calls for service.
 Our operators have been trained to determine what type of response is needed based on the caller’s statements, responses, and to the operator’s questions.

 - Dispatch police officers and other emergency services, when necessary

 - File and maintain criminal history entries, information and logs